UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 <ul>
  	<li><em> </em><strong>Time on Your Own</strong></li>
 </ul>
+Visit downtown Fredericksburg, have breakfast, go shopping, or just hang out with family members.
+Enjoy the day as you wrap up Family Weekend!
 <h2><strong>UMW Art Galleries</strong></h2>
 Visit the exhibitions at the University of Mary Washington Galleries, open Friday 10 a.m.-4 p.m. and Saturday and Sunday 1-4 p.m.
 Learn more at <a href="http://cas.umw.edu/art/galleries"><strong>cas.umw.edu/art/galleries</strong></a>.

-Visit downtown Fredericksburg, have breakfast, go shopping, or just hang out with family members.
-Enjoy the day as you wrap up Family Weekend!

-<strong>UMW Museums </strong>
+&nbsp;
+<h2><strong>UMW Museums</strong></h2>

-<strong>Gari Melchers Home and Studio at Belmont</strong>Gari Melchers Home and Studio is open 10 a.m.- 5 p.m.
+<strong>Gari Melchers Home and Studio at Belmont</strong>

+Gari Melchers Home and Studio is open 10 a.m.- 5 p.m.
 Friday through Sunday.Weekend.
 Learn more at <a href="http://garimelchers.umw.edu/"><strong>garimelchers.umw.edu</strong></a>.

 Admission is free to students and families during Family

 224 Washington St., Falmouth, Va.
 22405

-<strong>James Monroe Museum and Memorial Library</strong>The James Monroe Museum is open 10 a.m.-5 p.m.
+<strong>James Monroe Museum and Memorial Library</strong>

+The James Monroe Museum is open 10 a.m.-5 p.m.
 Friday and Saturday and 1-5 p.m. on Sunday.

 <strong><em>All events are included in the Family Weekend registration fee with the exception of the following:</em></strong>